18F/handbook/_pages/about-us/teams/design.md

 #### Word processing

+- **Google Drive / Docs / Slides:** This is our primary tool for documents of various sorts.
 - **Microsoft Office:** We use this rarely and only for collaboration with those partner agencies who rely on it.
 [Follow the instructions](/gsa-internal-tools/#get-a-copy-of-microsoft-office) to get a license.

 ### <a id="assets">Assets</a>

 We default to free and open-source assets, unless there is a very, very good reason to do otherwise (and you’d better be prepared to defend that reason).
 Luckily, there are a lot of great resources for us to choose from.

-- **Frameworks:** the [Draft U.S. Web Design Standards](https://playbook.cio.gov/designstandards/) is a visual style guide and set of components for U.S. federal government websites.
+- **Frameworks:** the [U.S. Web Design System](https://designsystem.digital.gov/) is a visual style guide and set of components for U.S. federal government websites.
 It includes guidance for fonts, colors, and UI components.
 We don’t mandate using this, but it’s a good place to start.
-- **Type:** We don’t mandate using typefaces from the [Draft U.S. Web Design Standards](https://playbook.cio.gov/designstandards/), but it’s a good place to start.
+- **Type:** We don’t mandate using typefaces from the [U.S. Web Design System](https://designsystem.digital.gov/), but it’s a good place to start.
 [Google’s collection of open-source typefaces](https://pages-staging.18f.gov/govt-wide-patternlibrary/elements/) is also helpful.
 - **Icons:**
   - Each [18F presentation theme](https://pages.18f.gov/brand/presentation-themes/) has a master page that holds a small selection of commonly-used icons from the closed-source [picons](http://picons.me/) collection.
-Post to [#18f-branding](https://gsa-tts.slack.com/messages/18f-branding) if you need to use more/different ones...and be prepared to explain why!
+Post to [#18f-branding](https://gsa-tts.slack.com/messages/18f-branding) if you need to use more/different ones... and be prepared to explain why!
   - For a larger (and open-source!) set of icons, [Font Awesome](http://fortawesome.github.io/Font-Awesome/get-started/) is a starter kit.
 [The Noun Project](https://thenounproject.com/) has a number of open-source icons as well.
 If you want to start using non-free ones, you’ll need to jump through some hoops — yes, even if the icon only costs $1.99.
 You’ll need to get official emailed permission from the product owner, then check #team-ops for further instructions.
 - **Images:** Most images published by government agencies are in the public domain and thus free to use.
   - USA.gov has [an image search](https://search.usa.gov/search/images?affiliate=usagov) for such photos.